 The National Register of Historic Places is a federal program administered in our state by the Texas Historical Commission in coordination with the National Park Service.
 Listing in the National Register provides national recognition of a property's historical or architectural significance and denotes that it is worthy of preservation.
 Buildings, sites, objects, structures and districts are eligible for this designation if they are at least 50 years old (with rare exceptions) and meet established criteria.
-Plaques are available, but not required, for this designation.

 The National Register designation imposes no restrictions on property owners.
 Those receiving grant assistance or federal tax credits for rehabilitation projects, however, must adhere to certain standards.
 With a National Register designation, the property receives extra consideration before any federal projects, such as highway construction, are undertaken.
 To nominate a property, the owner's consent is required.